 It goes on and lists a bunch of other stuff but most of it is pretty tiny and the above are the main points.
 Basically, they tried to list 9 strong arguments as to why your blog is good for SEO and most are no longer relevant.
 The only other one I've heard is for social media and how blog content is easier to spread on social media.

-The issue there is this data I collected.
-Social media networks want to keep the users on their networks and not going out to blogs.
+The issue there is that social media networks want to keep the users on their networks and not going out to blogs.
 This means it's a losing battle to try and make social media work with a blog.
 Better to make content specifically for social media rather than trying to repurpose blog content.

 To sum up: